-My career coach tips on how to be more productive at work:
+My career and leadership coach tips on how to be more productive at work:

 First, begin by keeping a journal of how much time you’re spending on each task.
 Are you spending more time on less meaningful tasks?
 If the answer is yes when approached with a task or assignment ask yourself “How will achieving this task help me?”
 If it doesn’t have a big impact, push the task out to the afternoon and designate a set amount of time to work on it.